pauldlynch/cookbook-hugo/content/recipes/shortbread/index.md

 - 80g rice flour/fine semolina
 - Good pinch of salt

-Bring together as a dough, wrap and put into fridge for 15 minutes.
-Roll out to fit the baking tray.
+Bring together as a dough, the press or roll out into the baking tray.
+Chill for 15 minutes.
 Dust with a little caster sugar (optional), and prick with a fork in a traditional pattern.

+Alternatively, you can put everything into a food processor at the same time and pulse, or even rub all the ingredients into breadcrumbs by hand (the crumbs will be more buttery than those for pastry).
+At this stage they will form into a dough easily, but can also be readily crumbled apart by hand.

 Bake 1 hour to light golden, no darker.

 This is enough to make a block 22 x 15 x 2cm; this thickness makes shortbread fingers, rather than shortbread biscuits.
-It will be easier to lay out before chilling, but will still be crumbly at that point.
+Try not to over handle the dough, as it affects the end texture.
 This size is half of a medium baking tray; you can form it on a baking sheet if required, as it won’t spread.
-It is best to cut into fingers while still warm; cool first in the baking tray for 10 minutes as it is very crumbly out of the oven.
+It is best to cut into fingers while still warm; cool first in the baking tray for 10 minutes as it is very crumbly out of the oven, but will still cut very easily.